SecurityBrewery/catalyst-docs/docs/catalyst/admin/install.md

 Open it and create an admin account.

 In the admin UI create users which can then log in to the user interface at http://127.0.0.1:8090/.

+## Configuration

+At `Settings -> Application` you can configure the `Application URL` and set it to the URL where Catalyst is reachable.
+This is important for Python actions to work correctly.

 ## Going to production